 According to the latest statistics published by the International Renewable Energy Agency, Slovakia had around 472 MW of installed solar power generation capacity in 2019.
 Solar PV is expected to claim 44% of the clean energy capacity needed to generate 2.4 TWh of electricity by 2021.

 The consumption of energy produced from renewable energy sources is estimated to reach 6,954 GWh in 2020 and 8,827 GWh in 2030.
 In particular, solar energy provides an important contribution to meet energy needs in the electricity sector.
 In addition to this, the quantity of installed power capacity of solar PV is expected to reach 600 MW by 2020 and 750 MW by 2030.

 Since March 2010, Slovenské elektrárne has been operating two photovoltaic power plants: Mochovce photovoltaic power plant and Vojany photovoltaic power plant.

 With upcoming and under construction solar projects, the solar energy market is dominating at a considerable rate.

 To understand key trends, Download Sample Report

 Growing Potential of Bioenergy is Expected to Drive the Market

-Moreover, these advanced biofuels secure high reductions in the emissions of greenhouse gases and don’t compete directly for agricultural land designated for raising food and animal feed.
+Moreover, these advanced biofuels secure high reductions in the emissions of greenhouse gases.

 Biomass can be utilized in different ways.
-The biogas utilization with combined heat and power production and biofuels for transportation is becoming more and more competitive on the Slovak market even without subsidies.
+The biogas utilization with combined heat and power production and biofuels for transportation is becoming more competitive in the Slovakian market even without subsidies.
 All these technologies are available in Slovakia.